philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 }
 ```

 For the conclusion, our test case.
-We have our standard `int main()` function, and a seemingly standard `printf` showing an addition.
+We have our standard `c:int main()` function, and a seemingly standard `c:printf` showing an addition.
 But wait!
-In lieu of actual numbers, we have `NUMBER_1`, `NUMBER_2`, and our addition macro.
+In lieu of actual numbers, we have `c:NUMBER_1`, `c:NUMBER_2`, and our addition macro.

-`NUMBER_1` and `NUMBER_2` aren't defined in the actual code: we provide them as a compile-time argument (via `-D`).
-This code is relatively simple: our two numbers are converted to binary, run through our addition macro, and the result is converted back into a number, just in time to be passed into our `printf`.
+`c:NUMBER_1` and `c:NUMBER_2` aren't defined in the actual code: we provide them as a compile-time argument (via `-D`).
+This code is relatively simple: our two numbers are converted to binary, run through our addition macro, and the result is converted back into a number, just in time to be passed into our `c:printf`.

 Time to test this sucker!